-The Irgun and Lehi: Israel’s Pre-independence Paramilitary Groups
+The Irgun and Lehi: Israel’s Pre-independence Terrorist Groups

 Israel’s true nature, stained by countless crimes against the Palestinians, cannot be concealed.